 Having a well-stocked spice cabinet is a must for any home cook, especially those who cook with a lot of vegetables.
 Another easy way to enhance and accentuate the natural flavor of vegetables is using a broth.
-This Mushroom Vegetable Broth has a smoky, woody, and rich flavor without all the salt store-bought broths contain.
+This Mushroom Vegetable Broth by Joyce Gan has a smoky, woody, and rich flavor without all the salt store-bought broths contain.

 7. Onion Tomato Dal

-This nutritious and flavorful Onion Tomato Dal is ready for your dinner table in just 20 minutes.
+This nutritious and flavorful Onion Tomato Dal by Kushi is ready for your dinner table in just 20 minutes.
 This dal is made from softened pigeon peas, savory sautéed onion, and tomato that are mixed with a warm blend of spices.
 This dal can be served as a soup, or as a side with rice, or with any flat bread, such as roti, chapati, or naan.

 8. Punjabi Chana Masala